-Participant rating of improvement: van Tulder 2003 narratively reported the results from two high quality studies (two comparisons, n = 219) investigating antispasmodic muscle relaxants compared to placebo.
+Participant rating of improvement: Van Tulder 2003 narratively reported the results from two high quality studies (two comparisons, 219 participants).
 The review reported that antispasmodic muscle relaxants were more effective than placebo on participant ratings of improvement.
-The same review reported a pooled analysis of two studies (two comparisons, n = 151) investigating benzodiazepines compared to placebo.
-The review reported a reduced risk for not experiencing an improvement for antispasmodic muscle relaxants compared to $(RR \text{ of } 0.63 (95\% \text{ CI } 0.42 \text{ to } 0.97, \text{ I}^2 = 16.75)).$
+The same review reported a pooled analysis of two studies (two comparisons, 151 participants) investigating benzodiazepines compared to placebo.
+The review reported a higher chance for experiencing an improvement with antispasmodic muscle relaxants compared to placebo (RR 0.63, 95% CI 0.42 to 0.97; I = 17%).

-Health-related quality of life: van Tulder 2003 did not report data on Health-related quality of life because it was not an outcome of interest in the review.
+Health-related quality of life: this was not an outcome of interest in Van Tulder 2003.

-Workplace participation: van Tulder 2003 was unable to identify data on the outcome workplace participation.
+Workplace participation: Van Tulder 2003 was unable to identify data on the outcome workplace participation.